omariosc/inertia/backend-testing/README.md

 ## Instructions

-Assuming the current working directory is: `inertia/backend-testing`:
+Assuming the current working directory is: `inertia/backend-testing` and the backend is running:

 ```shell
 pip3 install -r requirements.txt